ASD-Blueprint/desktop.gov.au/patterns/byod.md

 * Multifactor authentication is enforced with session controls to prevent multiple day use of the MFA token.
 * Identity Protection is configured to allow detection of risky sign-ins.

+**Mobile devices** or **personal devices** in the context of this BYOD option are consumer desktop devices using MacOS or Windows, or devices provided by another government agency (cross agency working use-cases).

+#### Data segregation

+AVD allows users to access to Office 365 applications that are hosted on a Windows Virtual Desktop, including any hybrid applications provided these are configured appropriately within the Azure environment.
+These applications are running within a virtual desktop so the user operating the client device can only interact with the application inside the virtual machine, but cannot extract or upload data to and from the local endpoint when configured appropriately.

+Virtual Desktops provides a greater level of security accessing Agency data over a MAM solution (option 1) as all the data remains within the Azure secure boundary (the Azure enterprise landing zone).

+#### Client device access

+The mobile device used to access the virtual desktop is not limited to a particular platform, but a Windows client device is recommended.
+Users can choose from using a HTML5 web browser (e.g. Edge or Chrome), or the official Azure Virtual Desktop client, to access the virtual desktop.

+#### Implementation Decisions

 The following tables describe the high level implementation decisions

 Decision Point | Design Decision | Justification
 --- | --- | ---
- Mobile device use cases |Personal device access to a corporate Windows virtual desktop.|Offers more greater level of access to applications and data and less risk exposure than MAM data separation.
+ Mobile device use cases |Personal device access to a corporate Windows virtual desktop.|Offers greater level of access to applications and data and less risk exposure than MAM data separation.
- Conditional Access |Conditional Access will be configured with exception group for those trusted for MAM|Provides a Zero Trust method to restrict access to this use case only and allows PROTECTED utility baseline configuration for remainder of Agency that don't require Virtual Desktops for their job role.
+ Conditional Access |Conditional Access will be configured with exception group for those trusted for AVD|Provides a Zero Trust method to restrict access to this use case only and allows PROTECTED utility baseline configuration for remainder of Agency that don't require Virtual Desktops for their job role.
  Azure Virtual Desktop design |PROTECTED utility Azure Virtual Desktop pattern|The PROTECTED utility Azure Virtual Desktop pattern provides advice to deploy a secure enterprise virtual desktop solution on Azure with suitable controls to operate at PROTECTED.<br /><br />Note: Agencies should risk assess their own design or deployment of this pattern to determine suitability to operate in their environment.

 #### BYOD Option 2 configuration guide